wenzstev/personal-site/_posts/2020-12-12-How-To-Deploy-Simple-Mern.md

 *(Thanks to [this post](https://medium.com/@danielgwilson/https-and-create-react-app-3a30ed31c904) for the picture, since I forgot to get one myself.)*

-We don't need most of this, so open `App.js` in the `src` folder and delete most of what's there.

-Before we leave the terminal, though, we need to install one more package: [axios](https://www.npmjs.com/package/axios) is an HTTP client for the browser that's a bit easier to work with than the built-in `fetch()` method.
+Before we leave the terminal, we need to install one more package: [axios](https://www.npmjs.com/package/axios) is an HTTP client for the browser that's a bit easier to work with than the built-in `fetch()` method.

  Let's go ahead and install that now the same way we installed the packeges in the backend.
 Hit Control-C to stop the server (we don't need it yet).
 Then type the following command.